dzackgarza/Research/Notes/PostnikovTowers.md

 :::
 This data, if it exists, will be referred to as a *complete set of invariants* for $\mathcal{C}$.

 One example that doesn't admit an easy answer is $\mathcal{C} = \Top$, where I'm not sure if there are any clear results along these lines.
+In fact, I'd expect that this is the case for most categories of interest!
 A slightly more tractable example is $\mathcal{C} = \hoTop$, where it will turn out there is relatively small set of data that determines the homotopy type of a space completely, i.e. there does indeed exist a known complete set of invariants in this category.
 One critical ingredient is the computation of $\pi_*(X)$.